dhwanitsshah/clinical-records-generator/README.md

 clinical-records-generator
 ==========================

-Generate dummy clinical patient records
+A python program to generate dummy clinical patient records for analysis and clinical data processing jobs.